Poetry Bilingual edition

 events, languages, literature, astrology, and mathematics are radiantly fused

-in Rodolfo Hinostrosa’s kaleidoscopic lens.
+in Rodolfo Hinostroza’s kaleidoscopic lens.
 Anthony Seidman’s translation is a

 marvel: attentive, inventive, agleam.